geohot/kvm-kext/README.md

 * The ioctl's with a 0 length array as the last parameter have to also pass in their user space address.
 * KVM_SET_PIT and KVM_SET_IRQCHIP incorrectly used IOR in the Linux header, so the numbers don't match Linux.

-See tests/common.h for an __ioctl that fixes these things

 mmaping of drivers is not allowed in OS X, so we add an ioctl KVM_MMAP_VCPU to behave like mmaping the VCPU.

+See include/kvm-kext-fixes.h for fixes to these issues

 Known Issues
 ------------